FluidTokens/ft-cardano-btc-eth-accounts/README.md

 ## Validators Folder

 - The `validators` folder contains the **Aiken** smart contracts responsible for signature validation.
 These contracts allow compatibility with **Bitcoin wallets** and **EVM wallets**, leveraging their public key infrastructure for secure interaction within the Cardano blockchain.

+- btc.ak is the contract to interact using bitcoin wallets, frontend is ready
+- eth.ak is the contract to interact using evm wallets, frontend in progress

 ## Project Flow